Exterior and Interior Carpentry

 Ready to make a change?

-Because there is so much wood on South Shore and Boston area exteriors, almost 60% of our painting projects start with some sort of wood repair before we paint.
+Because there is so much wood on the South Shore and Boston area exteriors, almost 60% of our painting projects start with some wood repair before we paint.

 One-stop shopping for your interior and exterior carpentry needs:

-Our busy customers appreciate that we can do the whole painting job for them, without having to coordinate an outside carpenter to repair rotted wood, clapboards, trim, deck, and porch boards and replace shingles for them.
+Our busy customers appreciate that we can do the whole painting job for them without coordinating an outside carpenter to repair rotted wood, clapboards, trim, deck, and porch boards and replace shingles for them.
 For our interior clients, we can install decorative moldings such as wainscot, chair rails, and crown molding.

 Small and large carpentry projects for your interior or exterior: